langdonf/SPACE-DOGS/README.md

 # Space Dogs!

-Pulls fromthree APIs to show a random APOD and the people currently inv space represented by pictures of dogs.
+Pulls from three APIs to show a random APOD and the people currently in space represented by pictures of dogs.

 ## Getting Started